delloiaconos/most-ict-architecture/README.md

 - **Nginx** — as a lightweight reverse proxy and frontend router for web-based components.
 - **InfluxDB** *(optional)* — for time-series data storage and retrieval.
 - **WireGuard / VPN** *(optional)* — for secure remote data transmission.
-- **Custom microservices** — for specialized data collection or transformation tasks.

 ## Running